Moses Walks Through the Tabernacle

 As Moses entered the gates of the courtyard he would be immediately in front of the Brazen Altar.
 Smoke would be rising as the priests offered sacrifices there.

 He would notice the pools of blood poured out at the base of the altar as he walked by.
 This again signifying the blood of Christ that would one day be poured out for the sins of the world.

 He would pass by the bronze lavers full of water that the priests would symbolically wash in before going into the Tabernacle.
 This reminding them and us of a sin nature in need of cleansing and pointing forward to the washing of water by the word through Jesus that would make us clean in the sight of God.

-As Moses stood there preparing to enter the Holy of Holies to speak with God, he was bathed in flickering light from the lampstand that created an almost frightening atmosphere.
-After a deep breath, he entered the most sacred place that contained only one piece of furniture, the ark of the covenant.
+As Moses stood there preparing to speak with God, he was bathed in the flickering light from the lampstand that created an almost frightening atmosphere.
 There was no light in the Holy of Holies.
-Moses stood there in the darkness and waited for the presence of God to come and rest on the mercy seat above the ark.
+Moses stood there and waited for the presence of God to come and rest on the mercy seat above the ark.

 Think about what this would feel like.
 The intense anticipation standing in the darkness knowing that any moment the room would be filled with the most glorious light you had ever seen.
 I believe God designed the Holy Place and the Most Holy Place like this to heighten the anticipation of His presence and send a message.
 The message is that not only does God want to dwell with His people, but He wants His people to desire His presence more than anything else in their lives.